KyleMardell/freeflow-app/README.md

 #### Profile page
 Upon signing up, each user is automatically assigned a profile page, created via a Django signal in the API.
 This means users do not need to manually create or delete their profiles.
 Profiles are generated upon account creation and removed if an account is deleted.
 The main purpose of the profile page is to include user details in project reports, with a future goal of enabling report exports to PDF or a similar format.
 The profile displays a default user image and fields for a name, bio, email address, and phone number.
-This setup allows for flexibility, as users can choose to display a business logo and professional details or opt for a more personal approach with a profile picture and personal contact information.
+This setup allows for flexibility, as users can choose to display business or professional details or opt for a more personal approach with personal contact information.
 The bio field provides additional customization, allowing users to add a business tagline or a short personal introduction.

 ![Profile page mobile](/docmedia/screenshots/profile-mob.png)